-Mr Julius Ogamba born in 1967 is a seasoned, visionary and accomplished advocate with about 30 years of experience in legal practice.
-He is a driven, detail-oriented Senior Advocate, with a proven track record of leading teams, forging long-lasting client relationships and influencing organizational productivity by ensuring compliance with legal and regulatory requirements.
+Mr Julius Ogamba is a seasoned, visionary and accomplished advocate with about 30 years of experience in legal practice.
+He is a driven, detailoriented Senior Advocate, with a proven track record of leading teams, forging long-lasting client relationships and influencing organizational productivity by ensuring compliance with legal and regulatory requirements.